 We all know your most likely donors are the people who are most emotionally connected to your camp: alumni, parents, grandparents.
 But do you have updated contact information with all of these potential supporters?
 Have you been in touch to remind them of their love for Jewish Camp?

-The first half of the JCamp 180 Donors program called Data2Donors is focused on helping camps do the hard work to find and reconnect with their long-lost alumni and other prospects.
+The first half of the JCamp 180 professional development program called Data2Donors is focused on helping camps do the hard work to find and reconnect with their long-lost alumni and other prospects.
 Want to get started on this tough, but important task?
 We've made the learning available via a thorough downloadable book of tips and tactics.

 Once you have your most likely supporters in your database and have reconnected with them, how do you know who among your donor database is most likely to make a transformative gift to your Jewish Camp?
 Can you name names?